-A pneumatic impact wrench is a tool that is powered by compressed air.
-A compressor is needed to generate this air.
-The compressor has to be chosen in such way that it can generate sufficient amounts of air.
+- A pneumatic tool is powered by compressed air.
+A compressor is needed to generate the compressed air.
+The compressor has to be chosen in such way that it can continuously generate the required amount of compressed air

-If the pressure is increased, the amount of air produced decreases drastically.
-For the production and storage of 150 litres of air per minute at a working pressure of 6 bar, a large workshop compressor is already needed.
-An ordinary household compressor that usually has a pressure air tank of 25 litres produces an average of 200 litres of air per minute.
-If such a strong motor with approx. 2 hp has to work against 6.2 bar pressure in a tank, often only an effective potential of one tenth, i.e. approx. 15 litres per minute, is left over.
+- If the required working pressure increases, the amount of air produced decreases drastically.
+For the production and storage of 150 litres of compressed air per minute at a working pressure of 6.3 bar, a large workshop compressor is required.
+An “ordinary household compressor” with a compressed air tank of 25 litres produces an average of 200 litres of compressed air per minute.
+In doing so, the motor (usually approx. 1.5 kW / 2 PS) works against pressure of 6.3 bar in the pressure air tank.
+This means that often only an effective potential of one tenth, i.e. approx. 15 litres per minute is left over.

 - Therefore it is advisable to align the specifications of the compressor and the tool which is to be used

 - The hose diameter and length are both decisive factors for the full performance of the compressed air devices.
 The internal hose diameter should not fall below 10 mm in order to ensure the required air flow rate.
 The shorter the hose from the compressor to the device is, the lower the friction loss and the full pressure produced by the compressor is available to the device.
 Vibration acceleration